jvalverr/Geo-LPsource/README.rst

 About
 =====
 Geo-LPsource is a link prediction framework built for work over Location-based Social Networks (LBSNs).
 Geo-LPsource implements different link prediction methods from the literature.
 Link prediction methods aim to predict different types of new relationships among users, locations and other objects in LBSNs.

-Considering the context of friendship prediction, we also implement some innovative methods based on combine social and mobility patterns, such as: Within and Outside of Common Places (WOCP), Common Neighbors of Places (CNP), and Total and Partial Overlapping of Places (TPOP), which are defined in [1]_ , and Check-in observation (ChO), Check-in allocation (ChA), Friendship allocation within common places (FAW), Common neighbors of nearby places (CNNP), and Nearby distance allocation (NDA), which are defined in [2]_
+Considering the context of friendship prediction, we also implement some innovative methods based on combine social and mobility patterns, defined in [1]_ :

+    * Within and Outside of Common Places (WOCP)
+    * Common Neighbors of Places (CNP)
+    * Total and Partial Overlapping of Places (TPOP)

+Also, we implement friendship prediction methods defined in [2]_ :

+   * Check-in observation (ChO)
+   * Check-in allocation (ChA)
+   * Friendship allocation within common places (FAW)
+   * Common neighbors of nearby places (CNNP)
+   * Nearby distance allocation (NDA)

-As it works
+How it works?
 ============
 To build Geo-LPsource and prepare it for use, you must execute the Makefile file using the command 'make'.
 This will compile all the components of Geo-LPsource framework.
 After this process completes without errors, you can make use of the Geo-LPsource binary saved into the root directory with the name "bin".